5monkeys/djedi-json.js/README.md

 # Djedi - JSON

-A modular DIY-admin able to utilize existing components from your react frontend.
+A easy way to create micro-admins using react components, saving the output as a JSON to be consumed in frontend.

+This is a work in progress and needs some cleaning up and refactoring going forward.

 [Documentation](#Documentation)

 [Develop this package!](#Development)

 ### installing